China fights new COVID-19 spike with more selective approach

 BEIJING (AP) — China is tackling a COVID-19 spike with selective lockdowns and other measures that appear to slightly ease its draconian “zero tolerance” strategy.

-In Hong Kong, which recorded more than 58,000 new cases on Thursday, barber shops and hair salons were reopening.
-Many are seeing that as an example of mixed messages from the government of the semi-autonomous Chinese territory that has been ordered to follow the “zero tolerance" approach used on the mainland.
+In Hong Kong, where experts say the city’s worst outbreak to date may have peaked, barber shops and hair salons reopened Thursday.
+Still, many are seeing that as an example of mixed messages from the government of the semi-autonomous Chinese territory that has been ordered to follow the “zero tolerance" approach used on the mainland.

-The 402 cases of local transmission recorded on the mainland Thursday were quadruple the number of cases a week ago.
+Hong Kong authorities reported 31,392 local infections on Thursday, down from over 50,000 infections the previous day.

 Three rounds of mass testing in Jilin city have also been completed, inter-city transport links suspended and all residents advised to stay home until numbers drop.
 Non-essential businesses and snow recreation areas were closed.